The Enigma of Organisational Culture

 An organisation employs a person to work for them based on the skillset the organisation requires and the skillset the person they are employing possesses.
 So if your organisational values are (for example) “Open, honest, accountable, responsible, authentic”, and people are not, then why on earth have those values if they are not lived by?
 Unless, of course, it is purely what we refer to as a “flag-waving” activity to tick a box!
 Yes, it happens a lot!

 If your people see that you do not actively promote, monitor and expect your organisational values to be lived by all; that you do not hold everyone accountable and responsible for the upkeep of your values, then your values are pretty much worthless!
 Furthermore, the lack of them being upheld will create tension, disputes, ill-feeling and even help to create saboteurs.

 When I say saboteurs, I mean that if an employee perceives injustice exists and they are the victim of that injustice, they will purposely withhold information, delay figures or not pass on additional information (Greenberg and Colquitt, 2013).
 They just want to make someone else’s world a bit more difficult as payback for the injustice they believe has been caused to them and possibly their colleagues.
-We, humans, can be a complicated and vengeful species, capable of all manner of retribution if we believe we have been wronged.
-I believe that every person reading this article will have experienced a saboteur or two in their time.
+Humans can be a complicated and vengeful species, capable of all manner of retribution if we believe we have been wronged.
+I think that every person reading this article will have experienced a saboteur or two in their time.

 The OC enigma:

 Enigma: “a puzzling or inexplicable occurrence or situation”.(DICTIONARY, 2020).